dtzxporter/DTZxPorterLanding/_tools/secast.md

 ## 📌 Versioning:
 - 1.00 - Initial Release.
 - 1.01 - Fixed issue with some SEAnim animations that are relative and had incorrect rotation curves.
 Added `--skip-pause` command line argument.
+- 1.02 - Fixed issue generating animation curves for animations with no keyframes.